MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsNetworkRoamingPolicy.md

 ### -Identity
 Unique identifier of the policy to be returned.
-If this parameter is omitted, then all the meeting policies configured for use in your organization will be returned.
+If this parameter is omitted, then all the Teams Network Roaming Policies configured for use in your organization will be returned.

 ```yaml
 Type: XdsIdentity